hfolcot/lyrics-finder/README.md

 The HTML was run on the W3C Markup Validator and returned no errors.
 The CSS was run on the W3C CSS Validator and returned no errors.

+During user testing it was noted that not all songs in the MusixMatch database have lyrics and so a custom error has been added for those which do not have a lyrics_body key within the result.

+Each stage of testing was re-done after any new functionality changes.

 To be tested: